I received this excellent question from a reader:

 As Cobra arrived the end of May, the spring grass was rich, the slowfeeders are kept full 24/7 (with low sugar hay), and by August he was seriously overweight.

-We talked to him about diabetes and laminitis, and sent him pictures of what his body would feel like.
+I talked to him about diabetes and laminitis, and sent him pictures of what his body would feel like.
 I told him he would be in this place of pain if he didn’t control his eating.
 Within 2 weeks he had dropped the dangerous excess weight with no interference/management from me – no change in his diet, no increase in movement, or any other restrictions/changes.

 I also did this acupressure tapping session for the whole herd of wildies to address/release their past scarcity issues around food.